pachterlab/gget/docs/src/en/introduction.md

 # gget modules

-This grid shows the `gget` core modules, each with a short description.
+These are the `gget` core modules.
 Click on any module to access detailed documentation.

 <table style="width:100%; table-layout:fixed;">
   <tr>